zoracon/draft-hancock-verifier-txt/draft-hancock-verifier-txt.md

 `Unlinkability-Support`

-Value: A statement declaring the Verifier's commitment to supporting and enforcing unlinkable presentations, explicitly stating that presentations will not be used to track users across sessions or collude with Issuers
+Value: A statement declaring the Verifier's commitment to supporting and enforcing unlinkable presentations, explicitly stating that presentations will not be used to track users across sessions or collude with Issuers.
 - This is critical for preventing pervasive tracking
 - Example: `Unlinkability-Support: This verifier supports unlinkable presentations and will not attempt to link user sessions.`